nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

         Swift language makes extensive use of advance concepts in functions which help provide us with pretty powerful thought tooling when it comes to writing code.

     -   We will focus on understanding functions (starting with understanding them in general (agnostic to any programming language))

+---

+## Swift Programming Language - Topics to Learn

+-   Functions.

+-   Optionals (Swift language feature, very critical and pervasive.
+Enables seamless communication with Objective-C entities and objects).

+-   Applied object oriented programming concepts (Conceptual clarity).

+-   Object types in Swift (Classes/Structs/Enum, their features and initialisers).
+Swift langauge has some advance, interesting and unique features.

+-   Umbrella Types (Any, AnyObject)

+-   control structures (loops and conditionals).
+Related advance features in Swift.

+-   Asynchronous programming (Interesting, advance and pervasive)